creare-com/podpac/doc/roadmap.md

 # 0.2.0
 ## Features
 * #7: Refactor interpolation mechanism for DataSource nodes
+* Refactor implementation of pipeline node
+    * Improve specification of output coordinates, dimensions, and shape
+    * Handle cases where evaluated coordinates are expanded/modified by other nodes
+* Refactor usage of traitlets

 ## Bugs
 * Fix implementation of units in Nodes and UnitsDataArray